icefairy2/HPC-Lab/assig4/README.md

 Then there are three types for profiling Parallelism:

-Concurremcy: Visualizes thread parallelism on available cores, finds low or high concurrency areas and identifyies serial bottlenecks.
+Concurrency: Visualizes thread parallelism on available cores, finds low or high concurrency areas and identifyies serial bottlenecks.
 	For a parallel program this seems useful, but the parallelism in Quicksort may be to simple to make this useful.

 Locks and Waits: Helps locating causes of low concurrency, such as large critical sections and heavily used locks.